 Essential for folk musicians, performers, and enthusiasts of Scandinavian culture

-This is the 7/8 French Violin c 1920 Strad Copy.
-We all know that Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+This violin is a Copy of Antonio Stradivarius Cremonensis German 1719.
+Antonio Stradivari is a world-renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+His violin creations became some of the world’s most expensive violins.